Can You Vacuum Seal Potatoes? (Answered)

 Ensure you dry the oil on the fries using paper towels or cooking sheets.
 When dry, freeze the fries and place them in your vacuum sealer bag or jar.
 Vacuum seal the French fries and refrigerate them.

-See also Can You Vacuum Seal Olives?
-(Explained)
+See also Can You Vacuum Seal Egg Noodles?
+(Answered)

 When using the fries in future, fry them directly in hot oil.
 Do not thaw them as this makes them loose their fresh, crispy nature.